farahriz/makethesky/README.md

 2. Concept of roles and proper authorisation

    * Users can only edit and delete their own scarves.
-   * There are two kinds of users: superadmins and users.
+   * There are two kinds of users: superadmins and standard users.
 Superadmins have the power to edit and delete everyone's scarves.
 Normal users are limited to thier own scarves.*

 3. Search functionality